 How to Make Coffee With A Drip Coffee Maker: An Easy Guide

-Many of us associate drip coffee with the scalding, bitter, and astringent cups of burned brew we find at diners and gas stations.
+Many of us associate drip coffee with the scalding, bitter, and astringent cups of burned brew we find at diners and petrol stations.
 But it doesn’t have to be that way.
 With a good burr grinder, the correct coffee-to-water ratio, and great coffee beans, you’ll be brewing coffee better than your local coffee shop!

 Keep reading to learn how to brew coffee with a coffee maker.